The Ultimate 3 Days Itinerary in Granada: Your Complete Travel Guide

 Where to stay

 Choosing the best area to stay in Granada depends on your preferences and interests.
 We wanted to stay in the historical centre and chose Sacromonte for its bohemian atmosphere and proximity to Alhambra and Albaicin.
 We stayed in Apartamentos Montesclaros, a self-catering accommodation with a range of apartment sizes and traditional caves, a shared terrace and a rooftop terrace with a plunge pool and the most stunning vista of Alhambra.
-One of the highlights of my time there was waking up each morning to admire the views while having breakfast.
+One of the highlights of my time there was waking up each morning to admire the views while having breakfast.If you prefer to be in the heart of the action, staying in the city centre is a great choice.
+You’ll find a buzzing atmosphere, plenty of shops, restaurants and bars and you will be within proximity of the main sights like the Cathedral, Royal Chapel, and Alcaicería.

 Realejo is a modern neighbourhood with a historic charm.
 It has trendy cafes, art galleries, and great nightlife.

 Granada has a fascinating history, lively culture, and unique charm that should not be overlooked on your Andalusia itinerary.
-It was my favourite place in Andalusia and I hope this 3 day-itinerary will help you plan your visit efficiently and that you enjoy Granada as much as I did.Ā
+It was my favourite place in Andalusia and I hope this 3 day-itinerary will help you plan your visit efficiently and that you enjoy Granada as much as I did.

 Looks amazing!!!
-Iā€™m ready to go!!!
+I’m ready to go!!!

 Love the amount of detail you have covered in this itinerary, thank you so much for sharing x